 Step 3: Fill out the application

-You can apply for student loans online with the lender of your choice.
+You can apply for private student loan options online with the lender of your choice.
 Fill in your personal information, attach any required documentation, and submit the completed application.

 Step 4: Add a cosigner